allan-mobley-jr/hucklepuck/_posts/2020-02-23-Blog-Building.md

 Where to start?
 What to do?
 Well, do what you always do when faced with a technology you don't know:
 *Jump right in and start researching*.

-Googling "static blogs with search and comment capability" led me to [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
+Googling "static blogs with search and comments capability" led me to [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
 Within a matter of hours, I was able to get a comprehensive overview of these technologies and publish a working blog template to a custom domain with an SSL to boot (thank you, Google Domains).